-Dr Bassey who is a former clinician, lost his sight to cataract disease several years ago and has established a visual rehabilitation unit in a tertiary eye hospital in Nigeria to save people travelling up to 2000km for treatment.
+Dr Bassey, who is a former clinician, lost his sight to cataract disease several years ago and has established a visual rehabilitation unit in a tertiary eye hospital in Nigeria to save people from travelling up to 2,000 km for treatment.

-He says he would like to go back to the University of Calabar Teaching Hospital clinic in January for at least six months to continue with his work, and apply his knowledge to helping more people with disabilities, not just those with visual impairments.
+He says he would like to go back to the University of Calabar Teaching Hospital Clinic in January for at least six months to continue with his work there, and apply his knowledge to help more people with disabilities, not just those with visual impairments.

-Dr Bassey says when he lost his sight, he could not practice medicine anymore and that is why he is in Australia to study about disability.
+Dr Bassey says that when he lost his sight, he could not practice medicine anymore.
+That is why he is in Australia to study Disability Studies.

-Studying at Flinders as an Australia Awards scholar, Dr Bassey has received a letter of commendation from Flinders University Chancellor and been recognised by the Golden Key International Honours Society for academic excellence.
-He is also Acting Secretary of the Nigerian Computer Association of the Blind.
+Studying at Flinders as an Australia Awards scholar, Dr Bassey has received a letter of commendation from the Flinders University Chancellor and been recognised by the Golden Key International Honours Society for academic excellence.
+He is also Acting Secretary of the Nigerian Computer Association for the Blind.

 Picture by www.blogs.flinders.edu.au